 In order to increase awareness about groundwater, international water community decided to dedicate a World Water Day in 2022 to this precious resource.
 Groundwater will also be a topic of a World Water Development Report in the same year.
 The report will present the state and trends of groundwater resources in order to make their role more understandable and visible.
 The slogan of the WWD and the WWDR in this Year of Groundwater will be: Groundwater – Making invisible visible.

-The Groundwater Summit (22-23 March 2022) is envisaged as a central celebration of the WWD, and the pivotal venue for launching the WWDR (on 22nd March).
-It will bring together scientists, policy makers and practitioners and it will focus on improving a science-policy-practice interface.
+The Groundwater Summit (December 2022) is envisaged as a high level platform to bring together scientists, policy makers and practitioners and it will focus on improving a science-policy-practice interface.

 Catalogue on groundwater management and governance tools, measures and instruments